aMoss5150/auralfy/Readme1.md

 The splash page is where users will be directed if not logged in.
 The theme is meant to simulate an older computer with a minimal and clean interface, it also imparts a feel as if you are starting up an old jukebox or arcade game to the user.
 It will hold simple forms for login and sign-up that will be rendered based on state as well as a demo login button for easy access.

 ![](assets/sXc1.jpg)

+## Unique (for me) Approach

+At the start of this project I wanted to take a unique approach as all my previous projects have a standard web page feel.
+I wanted to utilize more context to create an app/jukebox feel that renders components based off context rather than existing on a seperate route.
+This lead to having to plan a little bit more about how everything is going to work together due to mutual exclusivity of many separate conditions.
+It was an overall enjoyable experience and gives a really clean and pure feel to the user experience simulating the user is interacting with a jukebox screen and all the action so to speak, happens in one place.
+However, it did take me more time due to unfamiliarity of this approach and required me to think a few steps ahead and to be dynamic in my implementation.
+Through this project, the most important thing I learned was that planning is very important, but having an understanding of the fundamentals/system that you are using allows you the leniency required to be dynamic and approach problems without worry that you will hit a brick wall.

 ## Home Page and Navigation